 As the oldest members of Randwick Scout Group, Scouts are encouraged to develop their independence by participating in a wide range of activities.
 Participation is key to gaining both challenge awards and badges to recognise Scouts’ achievements.

-FRIDAY SCOUT’S MONTHLY BLOG…
+THURSDAY/FRIDAY SCOUT’S MONTHLY BLOG…